rcarmo/ink-bottle/README.md

 ink-bottle
 ==========

-A minimal skeleton for doing Bottle apps in a structured fashion (targeting Python 2.7 or above)
+A minimal skeleton for doing Bottle apps in a structured fashion (targeting Python 2.7 or above), meant as reference code for training sessions.

+Should be usable out of the box (even if it only displays one view).

 ## Filesystem Layout